tanfwong/rfsoc4x2/vitis_adc_platform.md

      - Add `--package.no_image` to the `Packaging options` field to turn off generating a disk image
      - Click the :hammer: button on the tool bar to build the project

-3. Prepare a bootable SD card:
+3. Boot up the RFSoC board from an SD card:
    - Insert the SD card into a card reader on a Linux machine.
 Check its device name:
      ```shell
      lsblk -r -O